awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_AnalyzeLogData_VisualizationFieldQuery.md

 # Tutorial: Run a Query That Produces a Visualization Grouped by Log Fields<a name="CWL_AnalyzeLogData_VisualizationFieldQuery"></a>

-When you run a query that uses the `stats` function to group the returned results by the values of one or more fields in the log entries, you can view the results as a bar chart\.
+When you run a query that uses the `stats` function to group the returned results by the values of one or more fields in the log entries, you can view the results as a bar chart, pie chart, line graph or stacked area graph\.
 This helps you more efficiently visualize trends in your logs\.

 **To run a query for visualization**